 Develops and runs money-raising activities for the club.
 Check out our ongoing PROMISE TREE fundraising program that was developed on 2011.
 Lots of opportunities to purchase items, attend special food events, etc!

+This committee is responsible for the care and feeding of the club website.
 If you enjoy working with a computer and/or have some basic computer skills and would like to learn what makes a website tick, we would love to have you on our committee.
 If you have ever wanted to work on a magazine, here’s your chance!
-We are very excited about how far the website has come since its 9 page start and look forward to continuing to keep our site the best garden club website in New Hampshire!
+In addition to site maintenance and member support, content providers are are welcome as part of the committee.
+In other words, you can be a reporter/photographer for the best garden club website in New Hampshire.

 Produces the annual yearbook for members which contains basic club information for members including a list of programs and membership list.